Paul Jean Clays: Overview of his work

-He was one of the most esteemed marine painters of his time, and early in his career he substituted a sincere study of nature for the extravagant and artificial conventionality of most of his predecessors.
-He painted the peaceful life of rivers, the poetry of wide estuaries, the regulated stir of roadsteads and ports.
-And while he thus broke away from old traditions he also threw off the trammels imposed on him by his master, the marine painter Théodore Gudin (1802–1880).
-Endeavouring only to give truthful expression to the nature that delighted his eyes, he sought to render the limpid salt atmosphere, the weight of waters, the transparency of moist horizons, the gem-like sparkle of the sky.
+He was one of the most esteemed marine painters of his time, and early in his career he preferred a sincere study of nature rather than extravagant and artificial conventionality of most of his predecessors.
+He painted rivers, estuaries, roadsteads and ports.
+Breaking away from old traditions, he also rejected the restrictions imposed on him by his master, the marine painter Théodore Gudin (1802–1880).
+Instead, he sought to "only to give truthful expression to the nature that delighted his eyes", rendering atmosphere, waters, horizons, and sky.

-A Fleming in his feeling for colour, he set his palette with clean strong hues, and their powerful harmonies were in striking contrast with the rusty, smoky tones then in favour.
+Clays set his palette with clean strong hues, and sylistic choice that contrasted with more like the rusty, smoky muted tones.
 If he was not a "luminist" in the modern use of the word, he deserves at any rate to be classed with the founders of the modern naturalistic school.
-This conscientious and healthy interpretation, to which the artist remained faithful, without any important change, to the end of an unusually long and laborious career, attracted those minds which aspired to be bold, and won over those which were moderate.
-Clays soon took his place among the most famous Belgian painters of his generation, and his pictures, sold at high prices, are to be seen in most public and private galleries.
+He remained faithful to this interpretation, without any important changes, in his career and attracted those minds which aspired to be bold, and won over those which were moderate.
+Clays soon took his place among renowned Belgian painters of his generation, and his pictures, sold at high prices, are to be seen in most public and private galleries.